-I’m pretty sure the divorce rate for second marriage is over 50%.
-In fact, some studies even claim second marriage failures as high as 70-80%.
+There is a reason the divorce rate for second marriage is over 70%.
+In fact, some studies even claim second marriage failures as high as 80%.
 That doesn’t speak well for second marriage – especially second marriage after 40.

 If you’re considering second marriage after 40, or even if you are just dating, with second marriage as a possibility someday, how do you make sure you end up in the 20% of couples who get the happily ever after?